chetmurthy/yay/YAYAML-SPECIFICATION.md

 ### YAYAML Version Line

-YAYAML texts are expressed an optional version-line, followed by a stream of documents.
+YAYAML texts consist in an optional version-line, followed by a stream of documents.

 If present, the version-line MUST begin at the first character of the text, and consists in: